-Remember, if you don’t see any improvement in your cat, you should visit your vet.
+Remember, if you don’t see any improvement in your nervous cat, you should visit your vet.
 Every cat is unique and without meeting your kitty in person, we can only give you general advice.
 If medication or behavioral training is necessary, your vet will be able to help you make a decision.

 Thanks for taking the time to read our nervous cat guide.
 We hope it was useful to you.
 If it was, please share it with your cat loving friends and family!